Skip To Content Skip To Navigation

 RECs

 Shaklee purchased renewable energy credits (RECs) from a variety of projects in countries in which we generated emissions.
 Previously, Shaklee's RECs came from an Oklahoma wind project and the Hancock Wind Energy Center, home to 148 different 660-kilowatt turbines with a total capacity of 98 megawatts – enough electricity to power approximately 33,000 US homes.
 Another benefit of this wind farm is that the land remains in agricultural use while the turbines are in operation, using the same amount of land for multiple uses and benefits.
-Most recently, Shaklee has continued to purchase Green-e certified 100% renewable wind for many of our renewable energy credits.
+Renewable Energy Credits purchased were based on consumption data and calculated scope 1 emissions.
+Shaklee purchases RECs (3,065 kWh) for its scope 2 purchased in 2023.

 Fuel Conversion